Drizin/CodegenCS/docs/Comparison-Roslyn.md

 - It uses the powerful **C# 11 Raw String Literals** (you can use it even if the target project does not use C# 11) which makes everything even cleaner and doesn't require escaping of curly braces.
 - And [much more](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS)

+## Can I run CodegenCS from a Roslyn Source Generator?

+You can, but probably that's not the best way of using CodegenCS:
+CodegenCS main purpose is to generate static sources: it's great at generating well formatted code, managing multiple files, running from command-line tool or from Visual Studio Extension.
+But if you're running from Roslyn you probably don't need any of that...

+You could still rely on our models (e.g. generate from database schema), but why would you need Roslyn Source Generator for that?
+Just use dotnet-codegencs in your build pipeline...

+Yet, if you want to run CodegenCS from a Roslyn Source Generator, check out [this Sample](https://github.com/CodegenCS/Samples/tree/main/src/SampleSourceGenerator.SimplePocos)